Contacting a College Coach—Advice for the Prospective Student Athlete

 When and How to Contact a Coach While the very best athletes might begin contacting coaches as early as freshman and sophomore years, junior year is an ideal time for most athletes to contact college coaches.
 Coach Noone recommends that students begin a dialogue by sending the coach an email expressing interest and providing SAT/ACT scores, GPA, and a brief athletic background.
 According to Coach Noone, video of a student playing their sport can be a nice introduction and may be a potential motivator for him or a member of his coaching staff to get out to see the player perform.

 “Students don’t need to send an elaborate video.
 Footage taken with a simple video camera is sufficient,” says Noone.
-“And with today’s technology, video can be emailed, which is easier for the coaching staff, since we can instantly access it from a computer.”
+“And with today’s technology, a link to a video can be emailed, which is easier for the coaching staff, since we can instantly access it from a computer.”

-However, video is no substitution for a coach actually seeing the prospective athlete perform.
+However, for sports that don’t involve race times such as swimming and cross country, video is no substitution for a coach actually seeing the prospective athlete perform.
 Noone says that no coach will add a student to his roster based on viewing video.
 Therefore, once a student establishes an initial rapport with the coach via email, he or she can email the coach a schedule of their contests (for their high school, club and summer leagues).
 So a pitcher, for example, should list the days he expects to start, and should notify the prospective coach if there is a change in his schedule.
 If the coach is interested, he can come out and see the student’s game.

 Showcase Tournaments Another way that college coaches can see students perform is at showcase tournaments, which are offered throughout the country for many sports.
 However, because participation in such events can be costly, it is important that students be sure about which college coaches are attending the event, and if they are likely to show up.
 A showcase might be a good idea for a student who lives in Boston, but is interested in a college at a geographic distance such as one in Texas or California.
 If the coaches at the schools in which a student is interested can confirm that they will be attending a given showcase, then it might be worth the investment.
 Some colleges also sponsor camps or single-day events as way to evaluate student athletes.